richard-olsen/OpenGL-Tutorial-LWJGL/README.md

 which can be found on [YouTube](https://www.youtube.com/ElegantWhelp)

+## Items You May Need
-### Required Items
+### Required:
-You'll need:
-- Java
+- Java Runtime Environment
-- JDK
+- Java Development Kit
+### Optional:
-- An IDE you're comfortable with
+- An IDE You're comfortable with

-### To Set Up
-- Create new project
-- Import the folders into the project
-- Link the library jars (including the native jars) to your project
-- Build And Run

-### Libraries used in the project
+## Setting Up
+#### Without IDE:
+- Open the command-line (Command Prompt, Terminal, PowerShell, etc.)
+- Use 'gradlew build' to build and 'gradlew run' to run the program.
+#### With IDE:
+- Open the command-line (Command Prompt, Terminal, PowerShell, etc.)
+- Use the command 'gradlew eclipse' to build for Eclipse or 'gradlew idea' to build for IntelliJ Idea.
+- Open up your IDE and import the project.

+## Libraries Used
 - [LWJGL 3](https://www.lwjgl.org/)
 - [JOML](https://github.com/JOML-CI/JOML)